framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.8:
+- **FIXED**: Fixed a bug where in some games the HUD toggle was found but went unnoticed so it was reported as not working
+- **ADDED**: Additional AOBs to detect some v4.24 based games.

 ###v3.0.7:
 - **FIXED**: Fixed a crash introduced in 3.0.6 when the object store wasn't found as well as the engine version and version auto-detect assumed they were.